Difficult Bible Quiz about the Bible Persons.

 Saul got mad at Jonathan for sticking up for David and quoted,

-"You son of a perverse and rebellious woman!
+"You are the son of a perverse and rebellious woman!"

-Don't I know that you have aligned yourself with the son of Jesse, much to your humiliation?"
+I am aware that you have aligned yourself with the son of Jesse, much to your embarrassment.

 -